Information for students

 Environmental Health and Safety Plan

-Women in Engineering and IT Program
+Women in Engineering and IT program

-The Faculty of Engineering and Information Technology (FEIT) is Australia's leader in practice-based engineering and IT education and research, and currently enrols over 7000 students in industry-recognised courses from undergraduate to doctoral level.
+The Faculty of Engineering and Information Technology (FEIT) is Australia's leader in practice-based engineering and IT education and research, and currently enrols over 11,000 students in industry-recognised courses from undergraduate to doctoral level.

 The faculty structure comprises four portfolio areas in teaching and learning; research and development; international; and external engagement, each led by an associate dean.
-Five schools house the academic sub-disciplines of the Faculty of Engineering and Information Technology:
+Seven schools house the academic sub-disciplines of the Faculty of Engineering and Information Technology:

 - School of Civil and Environmental Engineering

 The Faculty of Engineering and Information Technology is located at City campus in Building 11 and Building 2 (UTS Central), and at Tech Lab, Botany.